astralfrontier/astralfrontier.org-OLD/content/pages/characters/fractal.md

 the product of intense training and widespread study.
 Fractal's secret is that he is, in fact, superhuman.
 His ability is the duplication of his body into multiple copies, sometimes dozens at a time.
-He has a variety of secret identities, from unassuming college students around the world to beat cops and detectives in a dozen precints.
+He has a variety of secret identities, from unassuming college students around the world to beat cops and detectives in a dozen precincts.
 He is a student, adventurer, athlete, and more in his various incarnations.
 His mind is spread across the duplicates, allowing him to instantly know what any of his selves are aware of.